 So, on the receiving end, you’d have to be able to accommodate both of those.
 So, that was when just based on so much pushback from the international payments community said, “You just cannot do this in a phased approach.
 It has to happen all at once so that everybody’s ready and you just say go and now everybody’s using the new standard.”

-And so it took them a long time to even… Actually, this last time that I checked on the most recent update where it said that because of COVID, that they weren’t going to even put forth a plan until the end of this year at the earliest, that they’re having a hard time figuring out how they’re going to do this is what I think.
+And so it took them a long time to even… Actually, the last time that I checked on the most recent update where it said that because of COVID, they weren’t going to even put forth a plan until the end of this year at the earliest, that they’re having a hard time figuring out how they’re going to do this is what I think.
 So, yes, it did create a big mess.

 Q: What are the differences in process when the transfer is an international one?
 So, for example, a U.S. bank to a bank in the Caribbean using a correspondent bank in the United States.
 There seems always to be difficulty in putting both information on the correspondent bank and the information for the local Caribbean bank.
 Why would that be?

 A: I guess, one part would depend on what type of systems are being used.
 So, is the U.S. bank using Fedwire?
-And then their U.S correspondent has to convert that Fedwire message into a SWIFT payment message that then they can send to the bank in the Caribbean who’s their correspondent, or that has a correspondent relationship.
+And then their U.S correspondent has to convert that Fedwire message into a SWIFT payment message that then they can send to the bank in the Caribbean that’s their correspondent, or that has a correspondent relationship.

 So, it’s that where we get hung up on things and it becomes so difficult is, in my opinion, that conversion process because there’s some, but there must be some type of mapping of Fedwire field to SWIFT message field.
 But, for example, especially with those address fields, that’s what… I honestly don’t know how they do that, how they are able to break out into all those different address fields on the SWIFT payment message, how to parse those out from three lines of characters that have all been crammed into the Fedwire message.